The Forest Catalog Articles How to Order Tile Site Map Search Contact

 The "face" of the Mother of the Woods in the wine red version gives life to the tree and forest -- sort of a Morris *green man", blending nicely with Blackthorn's muted background colors.

-The "stars around daisies" shown in blue version, offset by half, with the white blackthorn flowers form a star around a patch of daisies.
-That's High Holy Morris.
+Sometimes children are afraid of the Mother of the Woods, as kindly as she is, so it's possible to have the daisies central to the tile.
+The crone is still visible but not the first focus.
+The "stars around daisies" shown in blue version is offset by half, with the white blackthorn flowers form a star around a patch of daisies.
+That's actually High Holy Morris.
 Daisies are the earliest and next to Acanthus, the most iconic of Morris's botanicals.
 (More about Morris and the importance of daisies)

 This pattern is seamless on the horizontal, making it excellent as a border, as well as an accent tile.